nicolossus/neuromodels/README.md

 ## Overview
 `NeuroModels` is a software that aims to provide a framework for neuroscientific simulator models and methods for extracting features from the simulated recording.
 The simulator models are implemented to be flexible, particularly in the sense of parameterizing the models.

+`NeuroModels` presently includes the following neural simulators:

+* Hodgkin-Huxley Model
+* Brunel Network Model

 `NeuroModels` is a part of the author's [Master thesis](https://github.com/nicolossus/Master-thesis).

-Implemented models:

-* The original Hodgkin-Huxley model

 ## Installation instructions